thewazir/leex_yecc_example/BLOG_POST.md

 1. Rules - these tell the lexer what series of characters to expect and what token to output when a match occurs
 1. Erlang code - this contains functions that can be used in the rule definitions

-So, for example, if the input stream contains the literal 'abc' (including the quotation marks), the rule '{L}+' would fire.
-This rule would then strip off the leading and trailing quotation marks and pass the token {string,TokenLine,"abc"} to the parser.
+So, for example, if the input stream contains the literal `'abc'` (including the quotation marks), the rule `'{L}+'` would fire.
+This rule would then strip off the leading and trailing quotation marks and pass the token `{string,TokenLine,"abc"}` to the parser.

-The TokenLine variable is just the tokenâ€™s position in the text and will not be used by our parser grammar.
-However, this must be supplied in the lexer grammar because the parser that yecc generates expects tokens in the following form:
+The `TokenLine` variable is just the tokens position in the text and will not be used by our parser grammar.
+However, this must be supplied in the lexer grammar because the parser that `yecc` generates expects tokens in the following form:

 * Syntactic category of the token
 * Position where it was found in the input
 * The actual terminal symbol that was found in the input

-Once you have your grammar, save it with the ending .xrl to denote that it is a leex grammar.
-In this mini-project, the grammar is called selector_lexer.xrl.
-In an Erlang shell, you can now use leex to generate a scanner:
+Once you have your grammar, save it with the ending `.xrl` to denote that it is a leex grammar.
+In this mini-project, the grammar is called `selector_lexer.xrl`.
+In an Erlang shell, you can now use `leex` to generate a scanner:

 ```
 1> leex:file(selector_lexer).